omoluabidotcom/Mediator-Repository/README.md

 The major objective of this repository is to serve as the centre domain for all OpenHIM Mediators for the afroementioned implementation of the RIPHSS interoperability microservices.

 ## Environment and Code setup
-### Prerequisite
+### Setup
 - Connect to Mirabilia Server linking the OpenHIM node and tunnel ports 8080; 5001; 5000; 9000; to your local instance (preferable using Putty)
-OR
-- You can also setup a local testing environment on your local machine for this purpose.
+- You can also setup a local testing environment on your local machine for this purpose following the guideline on DHIS2, Mongo DB, OpenHIM and HL7 Hapi Websites.

+### Code Setup
+**Important**
+-  All collaborators are to clone the master template branch into a new branch in the following naming convention i.e. devlevel-cms-country-mediator (e.g master-lmis-barbados-mediator) depending on the system you are adapting.
+-  change the urn using the following naming convention urn:mediator:carpha-<cms>-<country>-to-riphssdhis2
+-  change the name and the description to suite the purpose of the adapter
+-  change the port under the endpoint to a unique port; (this can be obtained from the project lead)
+-  note that original passwords should never be stored on the json file or anywhere on this mediator; please use placeholder passwords only.